Types of tobacco: Y1

 Y1 is a strain of tobacco that was cross-bred by Brown & Williamson to obtain an unusually high nicotine content.
 It became controversial in the 1990s when the United States Food and Drug Administration (FDA) used it as evidence that tobacco companies were intentionally manipulating the nicotine content of cigarettes.

 Y1 was developed by tobacco plant researcher James Chaplin, working under Dr. Jeffrey Wigand for Brown & Williamson (then a subsidiary of British American Tobacco) in the late 1970s.
 Chaplin, a director of the USDA Research Laboratory at Oxford, North Carolina, had described the need for a higher nicotine tobacco plant in the trade publication World Tobacco in 1977, and had bred a number of high-nicotine strains based on a hybrid of Nicotiana tabacum and Nicotiana rustica, but they were weak and would blow over in a strong wind.
 Only two grew to maturity; Y2, which "turned black in the drying barn and smelled like old socks," and Y1, which was a success.

 B&W brought the plants to California company DNA Plant Technology for additional modification, including making the plants male-sterile, a procedure that prevents competitors from reproducing the strain from seeds.
 DNA Plant Technology then smuggled the seeds to a B&W subsidiary in Brazil.

 Y1 has a higher nicotine content than conventional flue-cured tobacco (6.5% versus 3.2—3.5%), but a comparable amount of tar, and does not affect taste or aroma.
 British American Tobacco (BAT) began to discuss the trialling of Y1 tobacco in 1991, despite it not being approved for use in the United States.
 B&W promised in 1994 to stop using Y1, but at that time they had 7 e6lb of inventory, and continued to blend Y1 into their products until 1999.

 Curing methods

+Curing is the process of drying the sap and is done under conditions in which the chemical and physiological changes can occur to achieve the desired color in tobacco.
+Various methods include flue-cure, fire-cure, and air-cure.